Inheritance law in ancient Rome: Early methods of testament

-Physical appearance
+Documentation

 Wills usually took the form of three wooden writing tablets (tabulae).
 One surface of each was covered with wax and a copy of the will was written on two of the tablets.
 The tablets were tied together, so that one copy was visible (scriptura exterior) and the other was not (scriptura interior).
 The seals of the witnesses were placed over the cord, so that it was impossible to open the tablet and view the inner copy without breaking the seals.
 This design was intended as a guarantee against tampering.
 This form was mandated by the senatus consultum Neronianum of AD 61, but it was probably the usual form before that.